Official NBA Standings as of 5 pm on March 3rd.

 By the same token, a .500 or worse month in March could leave way too many questions for Indy’s comfort as they enter a tough April.
 The Pacers could make things much easier on themselves, if they didn’t enter games at home vs. Brooklyn, and at New York and Boston in the last week of the season needing to get wins.

-Topics: Quality Wins
+Tags: Quality Wins